-- The teacher can decide if each deployed version appears to be of equal difficulty.
+- The teacher can decide if each deployed variant appears to be of equal difficulty.
+The teacher can easily delete variants they do not like.
 Experience suggests there are unanticipated consequences of randomly generating questions.
-(Really only statistics of use can establish fairness.)
+Really only statistics generated by real use can establish fairness amongst variants.

 How to deploy question variants

-The deployment interface can be found on the top of the Testing page.
+The deployment interface can be found by editing a question and clicking on

 question tests and deployed variants.
 This link can also be found in the top right corner when previewing a question.
 This page contains the list of currently deployed variants, and links to un-deploy a variant.